Email: bennett@thefordlawoffice.com

 Common defense in theft, property crimes and burglary charges

-If we can establish that you were not the person that committed the crime because you were somewhere else at the time of the crime, then we can avoid a conviction.
+If we can establish that you were not the person that committed the crime because you were somewhere else at the time of the crime, then we can prevent a conviction.